Edward Black (producer): Gaumont British

 In 1930 Black became an assistant production manager at Shepherd's Bush and then studio manager at Islington.
-It Islingont he beame an associate produced working closely with Michael Balcon.
+At Islington, he became an associate producer working closely with Michael Balcon.

 In 1935 Black and Sidney Gilliat were associate producers on Tudor Rose starring Nova Pilmbeam.
-Black's earliest films included Where There's a Will (1936) a comedy starring Will Hay and co written by Sidney Gilliat and Leslie Arliss, men who would all be crucial to Black's career.
-Black also made The Man Who Lived Again (1936) starring Boris Karloff, visiting from Hollywood, co written by Gilliat and directed by Robert Stevenson.
+Black's earliest films included Where There's a Will (1936) a comedy starring Will Hay and co-written by Sidney Gilliat and Leslie Arliss, men who would all be crucial to Black's career.
+Black also made The Man Who Lived Again (1936) starring Boris Karloff, visiting from Hollywood, co-written by Gilliat and directed by Robert Stevenson.

 Head of Studio

 Gaumont-British had studios at Shepherd's Bush and Islington and owned companies such as Gainsborough.
 In December 1936, Michael Balcon left Gaumont-British for MGM and Ted Black took over his job as head of the studio along with Maurice Ostrer (Ostrer was officially head of the studio but the jobs of the two men overlapped).
 Gaumont British was in financial crisis around this time and in 1937 Shepherd's Bush studios and Gaumont-British Distributors were closed.
-However the company continued as a production center thanks to a deal with C.M.
+However, the company continued as a production center thanks to a deal with C.M.
 Woolf and J. Arthur Rank's General Film Distributors.
 Black's films helped restore the studio to a firm financial footing.

 Historian Geoffrey MacNab wrote "Black, from a circus background, was determinedly unpretentious, with a showman's touch and the desire to make films about people outside London high society."
 According to historian Patrick McGilligan, "Rather than pining after Hollywood names, Black placed his bets on English personalities.
 Rather than cobbling together star vehicles, he promoted a solid script as the basis of a well-made film...
 Unlike Balcon, Black delighted in script conferences."
 Another film historian, John Russell Taylor, wrote " Black believed in the importance of the script - Gainsborough was the only British company that had a regular scenario department along Hollywood lines — the importance of the director... and above all, the importance of the star."